 Our dedicated team here at Crucial Environmental are always on hand to help and are equipped with the training and expertise to deal with asbestos safely and efficiently.
 Get in touch with us today by calling 01903 297818 if you live in the South of England or 01623 711080 if you live in the North of England.

 HOW CAN ASBESTOS BE IDENTIFIED?

 It is possible to identify asbestos by its colour, but this isn’t always easy.
 The three most common commercial types of asbestos were coloured white, blue and brown.
-However, since asbestos is often mixed with other materials, it can be quite difficult to tell so you should always consult an expert if you’re not sure.
+However, since asbestos is often mixed with other materials, it can be quite difficult to tell so you should always consult an expert or get an asbestos survey if you’re not sure

 HOW QUICKLY DOES IT TAKE FOR ASBESTOS TO AFFECT HUMAN HEALTH?

 Human health is only threatened by asbestos if it is disturbed and its microfibres are able to become airborne.
 Initial exposure won’t cause much harm but inhaling these harmful microfibres over a long period of time could lead to a number of lung-related issues.
 The most commonly reported asbestos-related conditions are mesothelioma, asbestosis, pleural thickening and asbestos-related lung cancer – all of which can take years to develop after exposure.

 Yes, unfortunately our furry friends can be affected by asbestos exposure as well if they breathe the harmful microfibres into their lungs.
 Check out this helpful guide on how to protect your pets from asbestos exposure for further advice.